 These are the things I wish for you.

 My WHY is wrapped up in those things.
 I started with a medical need, a physical want…but the real reasons I need to practice self-care continually are similar to that list.

 Now, some practical tips that might help you keep working on your BEST version of you when you’re not motivated…

 Make a checklist the night before of the exercises you want to do the next day.
 You don’t have to do them all at one time.
-You can do them one-at-a-time during the day as if they were chores…because they probably feel like chores!
-Hahaha!
-(If you like to use daily habit trackers, check out the ones I made below.)
+You can do them one-at-a-time during the day and check them off.

 Connect a current habit or activity with a movement.
 For example, when you use the microwave, do countertop incline pushups or body weight squats.
 When you go get the mail, do a few lunges in the yard.